-Amidst the growing emphasis on good sustainability practices and the desire for greater transparency by the public, particularly those from the younger generation, Environmental, Social and Governance (“ESG”) reporting and assurance are likely to become a commonplace.
+Amidst the growing emphasis on good sustainability practices and the desire for greater transparency by the public, particularly those from the younger generation, Environmental, Social and Governance (“ESG”) reporting and assurance are likely to become commonplace.

 ESG at a glance

 The concept of ESG saw increased attention in recent years.
 An ESG-focused organisation is one that is committed to do more than just making a profit.
 It actively strives to contribute to environmental and social causes, and conducts businesses in a responsible manner.
 As the world is a common space with finite and depleting resources, there is a growing imperative that companies should shoulder the responsibility of being active drivers of positive change to the environment and society.